yeasy/learning_pickleball/03_serve_en.md

 ## Serve

 The ball should be served to the diagonal court with an underhand motion.
-Usually serve the ball as far as possible to let it land near the bottom line (but not out), in order to hamper the opponent's return.
+Usually serve the ball as far as possible to let it land near the baseline (but not out), in order to hamper the opponent's return.
 When serving, you can probe the opponent's return by serving to the opponent's forehand position, backhand position or middle position.
 Generally, fast balls are more threatening than slow balls.

 In single games, the long serve can be combined with a short servee and a flat servee to mobilize the opponent's position.